| | |

 Rings, they occupy a minor position in the film and mesh badly

+with the human drama in the foreground.
 The film is tense, but the tension gets old after awhile.
 The little

 girl Rachel was annoying and completely unnecessary, and the rest